Caterham 7: Suzuki-engined models

 In 2013, Caterham also launched the 160/165 at the opposite end of the spectrum.
-This used a Suzuki 660 cc three-cylinder turbo K6A engine, producing 80 hp-metric, with a live rear axle and S3-style body work only.
+This used a Suzuki 660 cc three-cylinder turbo K6A engine, producing 80 hp-metric, with S3-style body work only.
+The live rear axle and transmission were borrowed from the Suzuki Jimny.
 The model was only available in S (road) specification and continued until 2018.
+UK examples (160) have a full windshield; European export models (165) were only equipped with a small "aero screen" as the windshield frame did not meet EU field of vision requirements.

 The 160 was replaced in 2021 by the 170, available in both R (track) and S (road) specifications.
 The 170 uses a newer Suzuki 660 cc three cylinder turbo R06A engine, producing 84 hp-metric, and features narrower front and rear bodywork resulting in the smallest Seven Caterham have produced, and the lightest of the current range, weighing in at 440 kg in R specification.
 Again, this variant was only available in the S3 body.
 In 2022 a further variant, the Super Seven 600, was added.
 This features the same engine and chassis, but with more traditional clamshell front wings and a variety of other heritage styling changes.

+Motorcycle-engined models

+Caterham has had a somewhat tentative relationship with the installation of motorbike engines into their cars.
+Since 2000, a Canadian firm has been selling Caterham 7 models using the GSX1300R engine used in the Suzuki Hayabusa.
+It reportedly does 0–62 in under 3 seconds.
+In 2000 the Honda CBR1100 engine was installed into a 430 kg superlight chassis to create the Caterham Blackbird, delivering 170 bhp at 10,750 rpm, albeit with no more than 92 lbft of maximum torque.
+The Blackbird offered near R500 performance for rather less money (Top Gear quoted 0–60 of 3.7 seconds and a top speed of 143 mi/h at a new cost of £25,750).
+In 2001 a Honda Fireblade engine was offered in a live-axle chassis, via James Whiting of Ashford, Middlesex.
+Quoted power was 128 bhp at 10,500 rpm.
+Both of these models have since ceased production.

+There has also been at least one installation of the RST-V8, created by Moto Power; a 2-litre, 40 valve 340 bhp V8 made from a pair of motorcycle engines joined at the crank.
+An early, pre-production review of the car/engine combination exists on the EVO website.
+In Feb 2008, the "Caterham 7 Levante" was announced, featuring a supercharged version the RST-V8, offering over 500 bhp, installed in a modified Caterham chassis, with bespoke bodywork.
+Made by RS Performance (described in the press release as "Caterham's new performance arm"), the Levante is intended to be a limited run of 8 cars at a cost of £115,000 each.